-Lunch time: Students in grades PK $-8^{th}$ will be not being allowed to purchase snacks during or after lunch.
-Students in grades $9^{th} - 12^{th}$ will be allowed to purchase drinks and snacks that are smart snack approved.
+Lunch time: Students in grades $PK - 8^{th}$ will be not being allowed to purchase snacks during or after lunch.
+Students in grades $8^{th} - 12^{th}$ will be allowed to purchase drinks and snacks that are smart snack approved.
 All drinks and snacks will be disposed of when students are dismissed to return to class.
 Drinks must only be sugar free or low-calorie options.

-During class time: Students are not to bring food or drink to be consumed in the classroom, the ONLY exception is water in a clear container.
+During class time: Students are not to bring food or drink to be consumed in the classroom, the ONLY exception is water in a sealed WATER BOTTLE.
+No tumblers or cups will be allowed in the classroom.
+Water bottles have either a flip top, screw top or cap that helps contain the water when not being used.
 Occasionally teachers may have food or drink in the classroom for a special project or as a "reward pass".
 Reward passes should only be used sparingly and only as a reward.